 The next steps will involve two stages: 1) a Request for Pre-Qualification (RFPQ) to shortlist eligible design teams that demonstrate Indigenous leadership, experience, and capacity, and; 2) a Request for Proposals (RFP) to invite the shortlisted teams to submit their design concepts for the memorial.

 The design concepts will be evaluated by a jury of Indigenous and non-Indigenous experts and will include a community engagement component.
-The winning design will be announced in the fall of 2024 with construction planned to commence in spring 2025.
+The winning design will be announced and construction will begin thereafter.

-Through Partnership with Fort Calgary, which was secured in September 2023, the future memorial will be located near the confluence of the Bow and Elbow Rivers, a historically significant site for Indigenous Peoples of this area.
+Through Partnership with The Confluence Historic Site & Parkland (formerly Fort Calgary), which was secured in September 2023, the future memorial will be located near the confluence of the Bow and Elbow Rivers, a historically significant site for Indigenous Peoples of this area.

 Phase one archived engagement